soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 clearly see that `mapMaybe id (Just x) == Nothing`.

-This is a good example of how Haskell doesn't help us make sure the laws are satisfied, and why they are important?
+This is a good example of how Haskell doesn't help us make sure the laws are satisfied, and why they are important.
 Unlawful `Functor` instances will behave differently than we'd expect a `Functor` to behave.
 Let's try again!